alihuzaifa2004/Python_UI_based_Mini_Projects/README.md

 - View all saved contacts
 - Search contacts by name or number
 - Delete specific contacts
-- Simple and user-friendly interface

 ### Technologies Used

 - Python
 - Streamlit (for GUI)
 - File handling (e.g., text or JSON format for saving contacts)

-### Use Case

-Perfect for organizing personal or professional contact lists with easy access.

 ---